oisdk/site/posts/2016-11-17-semirings-lhs.markdown

 Maybe.
 There's a parallel between the relationship between monoids and semirings and applicatives and [`Alternative`{.haskell}](https://hackage.haskell.org/package/base-4.9.0.0/docs/Control-Applicative.html#t:Alternative)s [@rivas_monoids_2015].
 In a way, where monads are monoids in the category of endofunctors, alternatives are *semirings* in the category of endofunctors.

-This parallel probably isn't as consistent as I first thought.
+This parallel probably isn't what I first thought it was.
 First of all, the above paper uses near-semirings, not semirings.
 A near-semiring is a semiring where the requirements for left distribution of multiplication over addition and commutative addition are dropped.
 Secondly, the class which most mirrors near-semirings is [`MonadPlus`{.haskell}](https://hackage.haskell.org/package/base-4.9.0.0/docs/Control-Monad.html#t:MonadPlus), not alternative. (alternative doesn't have annihilation) Thirdly, right distribution of multiplication over addition *isn't* required `MonadPlus`{.haskell}: it's a further law required on top of the existing laws.
 Fourthly, most types in the Haskell ecosystem today which conform to `MonadPlus`{.haskell} *don't* conform to this extra law: in fact, those that do seem to be lists of some kind or another.

-Another class is probably needed on top of the two already there, called `Nondet`{.haskell} by @fischer_reinventing_2009.
+A further class is probably needed on top of the two already there, with the extra laws [called `Nondet`{.haskell} in @fischer_reinventing_2009].

 An actual free near-semiring looks like this: